Frequently Asked Questions

 • Interpreting academic policies and procedures

-*Scholars that are also in EOP and/or TRIO may have additional requirements determined through their respective programs.
+*Scholars who are also in EOP and/or TRIO may have additional requirements determined through their respective programs.

 Incoming Year 1 Scholars